-Your Complete Guide to Circuit Board Thermal Analysis
+Your Complete Guide to PCB Thermal Analysis

 The physical properties of your PCB substrate and copper conductors are the main factors determining how a circuit board will heat up during operation.
 Circuit board thermal analysis techniques aim to predict when and where a board will heat up during operation, as well as how hot the board will get.
-This important part of analysis is geared to ensure component-level and board-level reliability, and it can influence many design decisions.
+This important part of the analysis is geared to ensure component-level and board-level reliability, and it can influence many design decisions.

 When you use the best printed circuit board design software, it’s easy to design a board with high reliability and low temperature during operation.
 Altium Designer has the best circuit board design tools complete with a materials library to help ensure reliability.
 You’ll have everything you need to implement best practices for thermal management in your PCB layout and your stackup.
 Here’s how you can better understand circuit board thermal analysis and how to design your next board for reliability.